spara/condaR/windows/build.md

 The installer will be written to the working directory
 ## Installing

-Install by double clicking on the conda-R.exe in the Windows File Manager.
+Install by double clicking on the conda-R.exe in File Explorer.

 ![](./image/installer.png)